locationtech/udig-platform/docs/devel/en/SDKQuickstart/SDKQuickstart.rst

 .. note::
    If you are using this work book in a lab setting you will find these downloads available on your course DVD.

+**Target Platform Downloads**

-* For uDig 1.2 we are going going to download the latest SDK from here:
+* For uDig 1.3 we are going going to download the latest SDK from here:

   `<http://udig.refractions.net/download/>`_